congjun-huang/Philadelphia-Housing/README.md

 ### User Instructions
 #### Step 1: Clone the GitHub repository
-Code for each respective part of the flowchart can be found in the following directories in our GitHub page:

 #### Step 2: Create a virtual environment for the project